 We have now published the new curriculum for Paediatric and Perinatal Pathology.
 Due to its significant changes, you can make a CESR application against either the new curriculum or the previous version.

 This option of dual running of curricula for CESR applicants will be available until 31 August 2022.

 We’ve produced guidance documents for each version of the curriculum with the Royal College of Pathologists.

 How to apply

-The 2021 Paediatric and perinatal pathology curriculum will be assessed by High Level Outcomes, which are included in the form of Capabilities in Practice (CiPs), CiPs describe the professional tasks or work within the scope of postgraduate pathology training; they are based on the format of entrustable professional activities, which are a method of using the professional judgement of appropriately trained assessors as a key aspect of the validity of assessment and a defensible way of forming global judgements of professional performance.
+The 2021 Paediatric and Perinatal Pathology curriculum will be assessed by High Level Outcomes.
+These are included in the form of Capabilities in Practice (CiPs).
+CiPs describe the professional tasks or work within the scope of postgraduate pathology training.
+They are based on the format of entrustable professional activities.
+This is a method of using the professional judgement of trained assessors as a key aspect of the validity of assessment.
+And a defensible way of forming global judgements of professional performance.

-Trainees in the four Cellular Pathology specialties, including Paediatric and perinatal pathology, will initially enter a period of Integrated Cellular Pathology Training (ICPT), which is 2.5 years of training.
+Trainees in the four Cellular Pathology specialties, including Paediatric and Perinatal Pathology, will enter a period of Integrated Cellular Pathology Training (ICPT), which is 2.5 years of training.

-After two years of ICPT, trainees will either decide to continue in Histopathology specialty training (and declare whether they wish to undertake Higher Autopsy Training pre-CCT) or apply for training in one of the three other Cellular Pathology Specialties (such as Paediatric and perinatal pathology).
-This higher specialty training commences from 2.5 years and is anticipated to require in the range of 2.5-3.5 years of additional training.
+After two years of ICPT, trainees will either decide to continue in Histopathology specialty training (and declare whether they wish to undertake Higher Autopsy Training pre-CCT).
+Or apply for training in one of the three other Cellular Pathology specialties (such as Paediatric and Perinatal Pathology).

-If you want to submit your CESR application against the 2021 curriculum, it is recommended that you contact the Training Department at firstname.lastname@example.org for further advice before you submit your application.
+To submit your CESR application against the 2021 curriculum, it is recommended that you contact the Training Department for further advice before you complete your application.